Hoodini231/tictactoes/README.md

 ## Interpretations
 - Goal: Make a nicely designed and accessible full-stack web application with user auth and profiles
 - Achieved: Stores game state and turn moves, user profiles and stats, real-time multiplayer connection, anonymous user creation via guest.
 Announce the winner when appropriate.
-- My interpretation for this front-end role was to build a unique and nicely designed website while being accessible and balancing these two.
+- My interpretation for this project was to build a unique and nicely designed website while being accessible and balancing these two.
 Of course, if we wanted maximum readability via high contrast we could have used a black-and-white theme but it would also be bland and people who prefer color identification would struggle.
 Thus, I took up the challenge of making a nice design while maintaining high-contrast colors for those who struggle with reading and would prefer navigating through color versus those who struggle with color and rather navigate with text.

 ---